 - Then Apply to Folders

 Step 4: Install a Subversion Client (~5 minutes)

 On Windows Blender provides a set of ready compiled Runtime Libraries.
 Those libraries are hosted on a subversion server (subversion is yet another revision management system).
 So we need to install a Subversion Client.

 Quickinfo: I propose to use TortoiseSVn as the Subversion Client

 Details about installing TortoiseSVN

-Hint: When you click on the Download button, thenyou get greated by a totally confusing page.
+Hint: Do not click the green button!
+After you click on one of the blue Download buttons, then you are forwarded to a totally confusing page.
 I tried to spot where to click next for a while.
-Until i realised that the download started automatically.
+Until i realized that the download started automatically.